-Food Preservation (SF 50208a, 50208b, 50208c, 50208d, 50208e, 50208f)
+Food Preservation (SF 50208A, 50208B, 50208C, 50208D, 50208E, 50208F)

 Prepare an exhibit using ONE of the following food preservation methods: canning; freezing; drying; pickles/relishes; jams, jellies and preserves OR a combination of these (see Preservation Combination option below), excluding Freezing.
 No freezer jam exhibits will be allowed for Freezing; Jams, Jellies, and Preserves; or for the Preservation Combination options.
+Be sure to review all of the Food Preservation rules that follow the class list so you can follow all exhibit requirements.

-Canning (SF50208a) - The exhibit should include two different canned foods in appropriate jars for the products.
+Fruits/Vegetables (SF50208A) - The exhibit should include two different canned foods in appropriate jars for the products.
 Food may be fruit, vegetable, or tomato product (i.e. salsa, juice, etc.).

-Freezing (SF50208b) - Prepare a nutrition display that illustrates a freezing principle.
+Freezing (SF50208B) - Prepare a nutrition display that illustrates a freezing principle.
 There is NOT a food exhibit option for this preservation method.

-Drying (SF50208c) - Exhibit two (2) different dried foods packed in plastic food storage bags.
+Drying (SF50208C) - Exhibit two (2) different dried foods packed in plastic food storage bags.
 Choose from fruit, vegetable, fruit leather or meat jerky.

-Pickles and Relishes (SF50208d) - Exhibit two (2) pint jars of different recipes of pickles and/or relishes.
+Pickles and Relishes (SF50208D) - Exhibit two (2) pint jars of different recipes of pickles and/or relishes.

-Jams, Jellies, and Preserves (SF50208e) - Exhibit two (2) half-pint jars of two different jams, jellies, and/or preserves.
+Jams, Jellies, and Preserves (SF50208E) - Exhibit two (2) half-pint jars of two different jams, jellies, and/or preserves.

-Preservation Combination (SF50208f) - Exhibit two (2) different preserved food products, excluding Freezing, in appropriate jars/packaging (Drying).
-For example, exhibit 1 jar of tomatoes (Canning) and 1 half-pint of jelly (Jams, Jellies, and Preserves).
+Preservation Combination (SF50208F) - Exhibit two (2) different preserved food products from two different categories above, excluding Freezing, in appropriate jars/packaging (Drying).
+For example, exhibit 1 jar of tomatoes (Fruits/Vegetables) and 1 half-pint of jelly (Jams, Jellies, and Preserves).